jaroddev/temp-css/README.md

  - Create an account page
  - Connection page
  - account index.html.twig page
- - And many others
+ - about_us/index.html.twig layout and basic design

 ## IN PROGRESS

 ### @sitedevente
- - about_us/index.html.twig layout and basic design
  - Responsiveness of the clothe/list.html.twig page
  - improve the filters desing in the clothe/list.html.twig